chasinglogic/python-book/lesson-3/conditionals.md

 ```

 This means "is equal to" so if you see 5 == 3 that is false but 5 == 5 is
-true.
-You can use variables here as well that way you may not know the value
+true. you can use variables here as well that way you may not know the value
 ahead of time.
 Let's say you have a function

 ```python